Atlantic City Programming

-In addition to hosting undergraduate and graduate courses, as well as the continuing professional education programs, the Carnegie Center is home, or sister, to many institutional and community initiatives.
+In addition to hosting the Small Business Development Center, as well as the continuing professional education programs, the Carnegie Center is home, or sister, to many institutional and community initiatives.

 The Lloyd D. Levenson Institute of Gaming, Hospitality and Tourism was established within the School of Business to combine research, training and the management components of Stockton's Institute for Gaming Management (SIGMA) and those of the University's Center on Hospitality and Tourism Research.

 Dante Hall Theater, an intimate 240-seat performing arts center, serves Atlantic City and surrounding communities as a vital cultural center.

 The Small Business Development Center (SBDC) of Atlantic, Cape May and Cumberland Counties is housed at the Carnegie Center.
 The SBDC is part of a networked national partnership between state and federal government, the private sector, and higher education.
 The program is designed to provide the highest quality business assistance services to establish new enterprises and promising start-ups, with the objective of increased economic activity.
 In 2003 the SBDC attracted over 1,000 entrepreneurs to various programs around the region.